povk/dnd-tldr/README.md

 ### Character Sheets

-Now that you've chosen your **race**, **class**, **alignment** and **name**, find the right **character sheet** for that combination of race and class in [this directory](/character_sheets) and print it out.
-This is yours now.
-Fill in your alignment and name at the top, then read over the sheet.
+Now that you've got your **character sheet** and picked a **name**, this is yours now.
+Fill in your name at the top, then read over the sheet.
 You'll see that you already have your stats calculated and a list of weapons and items in your inventory that you'll start the game with.
 Hooray!

 #### Important Numbers